Brymmobaggins/50JavaScriptProjects/Githu-Profile-FInder/readme.md

 - JavaScript

 ## Concept used

 - DOM manipulation
 - Event handling( Click, keypress)
-- Async/await
+- Async/await: use async to handle asynchronous task, waiting for API response with Await
-- fetch API
+- fetch API: making HTTPS requesting using fetch, handle response object and convert them to JSON
-- Error handling
+- Error handling: checking response.ok to detect API errors (like 404 not found), using try and catch to gracefully handel failures
 - User input handling
 - conditional Rendering
-- API Data mapping: i extracted
+- API Data mapping: extracting useful fields from Github API